 PROGRAM FACULTY PROFILE

-Education department’s distinguished faculty members include nationally and internationally known authors, researchers and academicians.
+Education department’s distinguished faculty members include nationally and internationally known authors, researchers, and academicians.
 The faculty members have achieved notable distinction in their respective fields.
 The faculty combines academic expertise with direct experiences in the field of education.
-Their knowledge, skills and experience enables them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.
+Their knowledge, skills and experience enable them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.